Lesson Plan - Get It!

 In December 1917, the 18th Amendment to the Constitution was introduced.

 In just over another year, three-fourths of the states ratified the amendment making the sale and manufacturing of alcohol illegal.

 After one year from the ratification of this article the manufacture, sale, or transportation of intoxicating liquors within, the importation thereof into, or the exportation thereof from the United States and all territory subject to the jurisdiction thereof for beverage purposes is hereby prohibited.

 Although this amendment passed quickly, it was a century in the making.

-During the entire 19th century, the debate over whether alcohol should be legal raged on in every single state.
+During the entire 19th century, the debate over whether alcohol should be legal raged in every state.

-For decades, people had become increasingly convinced that the way to alleviate poverty and other societal issues like domestic violence was to get rid of alcohol.
+For decades, people had become increasingly convinced that the way to alleviate poverty and other societal issues like domestic violence was to eliminate alcohol.

-This mindset was achieved through the repeated work of organizations such as those listed below.
-You may follow the links to learn more about each:
+This mindset was achieved through the repeated work of organizations listed below.
+You may follow the links to learn more about each.

 - Why were politicians so willing to try to control a moral issue?

-With the passage of the 16th Amendment only a few years earlier, the U.S. no longer had to rely on alcohol tax as a means of revenue.
+With the passage of the 16th Amendment only a few years earlier, the U.S. no longer had to rely on alcohol tax as revenue.
 The federal government now made plenty of money from the new income tax.